RCA Corporation: Later years

+Projects attempting to establish new consumer electronics products during this era failed and lost RCA much money and prestige.
+An RCA Studio II home video game console, introduced in 1977, was canceled just under two years later due to poor sales.
+Development of RCA's capacitance electronic (CED) videodisc system began in 1964, and after several years of delays was launched in March 1981.
+Marketed under the SelectaVision name, the RCA CED videodisc system represented the largest investment RCA made in a single product, even greater than color TV.
+However, the system was practically obsolete by the time it finally appeared, and never reached the manufacturing volumes needed to bring its price down to the level needed to compete against the newer, recordable and increasingly cheaper videotape technology.
+In April 1984, after three years of slow sales, RCA abandoned manufacture of the CED players, and ended videodisc production in 1986, after a loss of around $650 million.

 Around 1980, RCA corporate strategy reported on moving manufacture of its television receivers to Mexico.
-RCA was still profitable in 1983, when it switched manufacturing of its VHS VCRs from Panasonic to Hitachi.

-Projects attempting to establish new consumer electronics products during this era, failed and lost RCA much money and prestige.
-An RCA Studio II home video game console, introduced in 1977, was canceled just under two years later due to poor sales.
-Development of RCA's capacitance electronic (CED) videodisc system, marketed under the SelectaVision name, began in 1964 and after several years of delays, was launched in March, 1981.
-The CED videodisc system represented the largest investment RCA ever made in a single product, even larger than the company's development of color TV.
-The CED system was practically obsolete by the time it finally did appear and never reached the manufacturing volumes that even approached the numbers needed to substantially bring down its price to compete against the newer, recordable and increasingly cheaper videotape technology.
-RCA abandoned the manufacture of CED players in 1984 and discs in 1986, after a loss of around 650 million dollars.

 In 1981, Columbia Pictures sold its share in the home video division to RCA and outside of North America this division was renamed "RCA/Columbia Pictures International Video (now Sony Pictures Home Entertainment)".
 The following year, within North America, it was renamed to "RCA/Columbia Pictures Home Video".
 In 1983, the German media conglomerate Bertelsmann sold 50% of Arista Records to RCA Records; in 1985, RCA and Bertelsmann formed a joint venture, RCA/Ariola International, which took over management of RCA Records.
 Bertelsmann would fully acquire RCA Records from General Electric after GE absorbed RCA in 1986.

+RCA was still profitable in 1983, when it switched manufacturing of its VHS VCRs from Panasonic to Hitachi.
 In 1984, RCA Broadcast Systems Division moved from the RCA Victor plant in Camden, New Jersey, to the site of the RCA antenna engineering facility in Gibbsboro, New Jersey.
 On October 3, 1985, RCA announced it was closing the Broadcast Systems Division.
 In the years that followed, the broadcast product lines developed in Camden were terminated or sold off, and most of the old RCA Victor buildings and factories in Camden were demolished, except for a few of the original Victor buildings that had been declared national historic buildings.
 For several years, RCA spinoff L-3 Communications Systems East was headquartered in the famous Nipper Building, but has since moved to an adjacent building built by the city for them.
-The Nipper Building was restored and now houses shops and luxury loft apartments.
+The renovated Nipper Building now houses shops and luxury loft apartments.
+Also in 1985, RCA sold the Hertz car rental company to UAL, Inc.